srikanth-iyer/MIP_results_comparison/README.md

 Data folders contains summary results for a capacity expansion run by each model (`<model>_results_summary`), the translation of those results into GenX operational model inputs (`<model>_op_inputs`), and selected outputs of the GenX operational model.

+Compiled data files with results from all all models are available in the `compiled_results` folder.

 ## PowerGenome settings and inputs

 PowerGenome is used to create all model inputs.
 The settings for PowerGenome are in `case_settings/26-zone/settings-atb2023`.
 Data inputs used by PowerGenome in this study are available at doi:10.5281/zenodo.14906951.

+## Example GenX inputs

+For easier access to a set of model inputs, GenX inputs for the base configuration of the "Current policies" and "Net-zero" scenarios have been included in the `case_settings/26-zone/example-genx-inputs` folder.

 ## Dashboard results